-Domestic science at school followed where I mastered such classics as peppermint creams and sherry trifle, which looking back was the most stupid thing a school could have asked us to prepare – we all drank the sherry prior to the class!
+Domestic science at school followed where I mastered such classics as peppermint creams and sherry trifle, which looking back was the most stupid thing a school could have asked us to prepare – we all drank the sherry prior to the class with predictable results!
 Then off to university to study Biology at Kings College, London which morphed into Food Science at Leeds University.
 Here I met Neale, although not until the start of the second year which considering we were on the same course and in the same class was quite an achievement.
 Neale was the worst attendee, but as I found out he is exceedingly bright and sailed through his degree with the minimum interference from the university.

 The other valuable lesson I learnt from this period was how hard people work to produce our food.
 The sheer physical nature of working on a factory floor with no daylight, in trying conditions with the live animals being led into the restrainer, the smell, the sheer numbers of pigs impacted me hugely.
 I have enormous admiration for all the factory floor staff whose work often goes unsung but without whom we would grind to a halt.
 The camaraderie and spirit was inspirational.